upleveled/system-setup/macos.md

     <img src="./general-android-studio-adb.png"><br><br>

-19. To verify that Expo is working with the Android Studio virtual device copy and run each of these lines separately in the terminal:
+20. To verify that Expo is working with the Android Studio virtual device copy and run each of these lines separately in the terminal:

     ```bash
     cd ~
     mkdir -p projects
     cd projects
-    yarn create expo-app expo-test --template blank
+    pnpm create expo-app expo-test --template blank
     cd expo-test
-    yarn start --android
+    pnpm start --android
     ```

     This will create a new Expo demo app and start it.